 - Choosing who will be responsible for your estate (your executor)

 - Deciding who will be appointed guardian of your children until they reach the age of 18.

 We understand people may find themselves in situations where a Will is required immediately.
-In those circumstance, we can quickly accommodate you and treat your matter as a high priority.
+In those circumstances, we can quickly accommodate you and treat your matter as a high priority.

-Our lawyers can visit anyone with mobility issues in the comfort of their own home, or attend a hospital or alternative convenient locations.
+Our wills lawyers Adelaide can visit anyone with mobility issues in the comfort of their own home, or attend a hospital or alternative convenient locations.